David Ferrier: Death

 He died of pneumonia on 19 March 1928 in London.
 He left a widow, Constance (née Waterlow, sister of painter Ernest Albert Waterlow), they had a son and daughter; several of his scientific papers were illustrated by Waterlow.
 His son Claude was a well-known architect.

 The Royal Society created the Ferrier Medal and lectureship in his honour; it is still running in 2025.

 Works

 Of Ferrier's publications, two books are particularly notable.
-The first one, published in 1876, The Functions of the Brain, describes his experimental results and became very influential in the succeeding years, in such a way that today it is considered one of the classics of neuroscience.
+The first one, published in 1876, The Functions of the Brain, describes his experimental results.
 In 1886, he published a new edition, considerably expanded and reviewed.

 His second book was published two years later, The Localization of Brain Disease It had as its subject the clinical applications of cortical localization.

 Some of his speeches were also published.

 Ferrier was one of the founders of the journal Brain, together with his friends Hughlings Jackson and Crichton-Browne.
 The journal was dedicated to the interaction between experimental and clinical neurology and is still published today.
 In 1878 Ferrier delivered the Goulstonian Lecture to the Royal College of Physicians on "The localisation of cerebral diseases".